XiangpengHao/seen/README.md

 ## Features

-- Dead simple, just send a link, and search later from whatever you still remember.
+- Dead simple, just send a link, and search later for whatever you still remember.

-- A simple telegram bot, no bloatware.
+- Just a simple telegram bot, no bloatware.

-- It cures my allergic to AI by using a lot of AI in this project: document processing, vector search, etc.
+- Cures your allergic to AI by using a lot of AI in this project: document processing, vector search, etc.

 ## Demo
 ![demo](doc/demo.jpg)